|

 California's penalty needs to be so many times harsher.

-The California legislature is continuing to increase the fine.
-A new $20 surcharge went into effect on June 10, 2010 (enacted by Executive Session Bill ACX 8-3), and in the governor's 2010 budget proposal there was a new $40 surcharge which had it been enacted (it was not), would have gone into effect on Jan.
+It's been a while since the California Legislature has increased the fine.
+The newest surcharge (an additional $20) went into effect on June 10, 2010 (enacted by 2010 Executive Session Bill ACX 8-3), and in the governor's 2010 budget proposal there was a new $40 surcharge which, had it been enacted (it was not), would have gone into effect on Jan.
 1, 2011 - see the Legislation section on the Action/Legis page.

 Once upon a time there was an exception to the sky-high fines.
 Until Aug.
 2008, the City of LA cited its rolling right